AbyszOne/Abysz_lab/README.md

 # Abysz video temporal coherency lab.
-Automatic1111 Extension.
+Gradio GUI.

 This is a project under construction.
 Currently, only a basic use of DFI has been added.